Mars Saga: Mines of Titan

 In 1989, the game was re-released on PC platforms, retitled Mines of Titan.
 The setting was moved from Mars to Titan, a moon of Saturn.
 The previously useless mining skill was fixed, and in Mines of Titan it is used to avoid cave-ins while adventuring in mineshafts.
-The other five skills were deleted.
+The other five useless skills were deleted.

 The differences between Mars Saga and its sister game are mostly plot related.
 There are more side quests to complete, and more things that must be completed to forward the main plot.
 City layouts are the same and so are the enemies that are encountered, although there are more enemies in Mines of Titan.